 The South Suburbs include south suburban Cook County, Will County, as well as Lake and Porter counties in Northwest Indiana.

 Get the latest updates on active transportation issues in the South Suburbs below and make sure to join our In Your Community: South Suburbs e-newsletter list.
-The e-newsletter comes out quarterly and offers a quick read on issues related to bicycling, walking and transit in your neighborhood.
+The e-newsletter comes out quarterly and offers a quick read on issues related to bicycling, walking and transit in your area.

 If you are interested in learning more about any of the information provided on this page, please feel free to contact Leslie Phemister at Leslie@activetrans.org or 312-427-0474.

 Better biking coming to Will County

 Biking and walking in Will County will soon become more connected, safe and accessible thanks to the first-ever Will County Bikeway Plan, which was recently approved by the Forest Preserve District of Will County’s Board.
 The plan envisions a future network of bikeways and trails with 14 new routes that provide improved biking and walking connections to major destinations such as Metra stations, Governor’s State University, numerous parks and many commercial centers.
 Other goals include expanding “transportation choices by enabling bicycling to become a more viable transportation option in Will County” and providing “easily-accessible recreation opportunities for the public.”